Introduction: How to Dye Your Hair Purple and Keep It That Way (Inexpensively)

 Step 2: Live Fast and Dye Hard

 Start by layering your bathroom floor and covering your sink/toilet/etc. with old towels.
 This stuff stains tile and ceramic materials as well as clothing HARD if you don't get it out immediately.
 So it's best to make sure everything in the bathroom is covered and you're wearing clothes you don't mind getting stained.
-I wear my purple Instructables robot shirt every time I dye my hair and it shows.
+I wear my purple Instructables robot shirt every time I dye my hair.

 Then it's time to cut the hair dye with a lot of conditioner.
 This is so you don't have to use as much dye.
 You don't need to measure exactly, but the dye-to-conditioner ratio is subject to how bright you want your hair to be, how long your hair is, and how much money you're willing to spend on hair dye in the long run.
 The higher the hair dye-to-conditioner ratio, the brighter your hair will be.
 I go through about 1 tube of hair dye every two months, therefore I use about 1/4 a tube every two and a half-ish weeks on my shoulder-length hair.